cljoly/readme-in-static-site/README.md

 Chances are that for small projects, the page about your project is very similar to the GitHub README.
 Don’t duplicate efforts, just describe the differences!
 This [has been](https://dev.to/lornasw93/github-readme-on-portfolio-project-page-51i8) a [long-awaited](https://richjenks.com/github-pages-from-readme/) [feature](https://medium.com/@bolajiayodeji/how-to-convert-github-markdown-files-to-a-simple-website-b08602d05e1c), in one [form](https://stackoverflow.com/q/48919200/4253785) or [another](https://stackoverflow.com/a/69296054/4253785).

+See the [introductory blog post](https://cj.rs/blog/putting-readmes-on-your-static-site/) for more details.

 ### Run it (nothing to install)

 To try it with [Hugo][hugo] or [Zola][zola], run the following in your static-site sources: